Oskar Panizza: From psychiatrist to poet

 After fulfilling his military service as a conscript in the Bavarian army, followed by a grave bout of cholera, Panizza returned to his old Gymnasium in Schweinfurt.
 There he finally received his Abitur degree at the advanced age of 24.
-Later in 1877 he enrolled at the Ludwig Maximilian University of Munich, where he completed his medical studies in 1880 with a dissertation on microorganisms in sputum.
+Later in 1877, he enrolled at the Ludwig-Maximilians-Universität München, where he completed his medical studies in 1880 with a dissertation on microorganisms in sputum.
 After some months in Paris pursuing his twin interests of psychiatry and poetry, he returned to Munich to become an assistant to Dr. Bernhard von Gudden, one of Germany's leading psychiatrists.
 During the two years that Panizza worked for Gudden, he was colleagues with Emil Kraepelin, who would later also become a renowned psychiatrist.

 A turning point in Panizza's life came in 1883, when the thirty-year-old convinced his mother, who had profitably sold her hotel, to establish a trust that would provide him with an annual allowance of six thousands marks.
 With this financial backing, he abandoned medicine in 1884 and devoted himself exclusively to literary pursuits.
 While suffering a major depression that year, Panizza had discovered the curative and therapeutic value of writing.
 His first three volumes of poetry were rather crude constructions in jagged tetrameter, consciously inspired by Heinrich Heine: Düstre Lieder (1886), Londoner Lieder (1887) and Legendäres und Fabelhaftes (1889).